ct1/guides/production_postgresql.md

 ### 4. Configure remote database in pgAdmin
 1. Open pgAdmin 4 in your local machine.

-2. Configure a remote server
+2. Configure a remote server.
-You need to have a database created for your project Use the database-name and database-username used in step 1.
+  You need to have a database created for your project.
+  Use the database-name and database-username used in step 1.
   ```
   On the browser tree on the left, right-click on servers
   Select create server